harshalmittal4/24-bit-RISC-Processor/README.md

-# MIPS Processsor (RISC)
+# RISC Processsor
-* Verilog implementation of a 24-bit MIPS processor using a self developed ISA.
+* Verilog implementation of a 24-bit RISC processor using a self developed ISA.

 ## Datapath